-A key operational target is for RITS to be available to its members in excess of 99.95 per cent of the time.
+A key operational target is for RITS to be available to its members at a minimum of 99.95 per cent of the time.
 Availability is measured relative to the total number of hours that the system is normally open for settlement (see section A.6).
-During the assessment period, the Bank conducted a review of its methodology for measuring RITS availability.
-Under the revised methodology, the Bank calculates the availability of RITS as the simple average of availabilities calculated for each of five component services of RITS (Table A.3).
+In 2019, RITS availability was 99.952 per cent (Table A.1).